-William Shakespeare, recognized as the greatest English dramatist, was born on April 23, 1564.
+William Shakespeare, widely recognized as the greatest English dramatist, was born on April 23, 1564.
 He was the third of eight children born to John Shakespeare and Mary Arden of Stratford-on-Avon in Warwickshire, England.
 Shakespeare's father was a prominent local merchant, and Shakespeare's childhood, though little is known about it for certain, appears to have been quite normal.
 In fact, it seems that the young Shakespeare was allowed considerable leisure time because his writing contains extensive knowledge of hunting and hawking.
 In 1582 he married Anne Hathaway, the daughter of a farmer.
 She was eight years his senior, and the match was considered unconventional.

-It is believed that Shakespeare left Stratfordon-Avon and went to London around 1588.
+It is believed that Shakespeare left Stratford-on-Avon and went to London around 1588.
 By 1592 he was a successful actor and playwright.
-He wrote 38 plays, two epic poems, and over 150 sonnets.
-His work was immensely popular, appealing to members of all social spheres including Queen Elizabeth I and King James I. While they were well-liked, Shakespeare's plays were not considered by his educated contemporaries to be exceptional.
-By 1608 Shakespeare's involvement with theatre began to dwindle, and he spent more time at his country home in Stratford.
-He died in 1616.
+He wrote approximately 38 plays, two epic poems, and over 150 sonnets.
+His work was immensely popular, appealing to members of all social spheres including Queen Elizabeth I and King James I. While they were wellliked, Shakespeare's plays were not considered exceptional by his educated contemporaries.
+By 1608, Shakespeare's involvement with theatre began to dwindle, and he spent more time at his country home in Stratford.
+He died on April 23, 1616.